SherrieCao/PDV_WomenForTech/README.md

-# Women Tech Mentoring Community
+# Women Tech Mentor & Peer Community
 > A supportive community for working female professionals in career transitioning.
 > Of women, by women, for women.